Horizon Scanner

 UK retailers should consider if they might be caught by the Act and take action to ensure compliance.

 On 12 November 2025, the Cyber Security and Resilience Bill was published following its first reading in the House of Commons.
-It will now proceed to a second reading.
+It will now proceed to the Reporting stage at the House of Commons.
+It responds to escalating cyber threats, seeks to strengthen the UK’s defence to these cyber-attacks, and aims modernise the Network and Information Systems Regulations 2018 (“NIS 2018”).

 The Bill is expected to: